Home Home automation guides How to create a simple MQTT switch in Home Assistant

 switch:

-command_topic: "home/office/led/set" # Topic to publish commands
+command_topic: "home/office/led/set" # This will publish your commands

 Create new element in home assistant

-Posted on: Feb 9, 2022
+Posted on: Feb 9, 2022 Last updated at: Jan 7, 2024

 Frequently asked questions